gardener/gardener/docs/usage/reversed-vpn-tunnel.md

 the shoot networks via the VPN tunnel and the `vpn-shoot` acts as a router.
 In the HA case, the setup is more complicated.
 Instead of an HTTP proxy in the VPN server, the kube-apiserver has additional side-cars.
 One side-car for each VPN client to connect to the corresponding VPN server.
-On the shoot side there are now two `vpn-shoot` pods, each with two VPN clients for each VPN server.
+On the shoot side, there are now two `vpn-shoot` pods, each with two VPN clients for each VPN server.
 With this setup, there would be four possible routes, but only one can be used.
 Switching the route kills all open connections.
 Therefore, another layer is introduced: link aggregation, also named [bonding](https://www.kernel.org/doc/Documentation/networking/bonding.txt).
 In Linux, you can create a network link by using several other links as slaves.
 Bonding is here used with active-backup mode.
-This means the traffic goes only through the active sublink and is only changed if the active becomes unavailable.
+This means the traffic only goes through the active sublink and is only changed if the active one becomes unavailable.
 Switching happens in the bonding network driver without changing any routes.
 So with this layer, vpn-seed-server pods can be rolled without disrupting open connections.